newjersey/feedback-api/README.md

 ### Locally

-In order to test functions run the following mock requests:
+In order to test functions, run the following mock requests:

 #### Rating
 ```